ga-wdi-boston/w1_ruby_assessment_day_1/README.md

 Imagine that you take the code from this question, save it to a file called ``numbers.rb``, and run ``ruby numbers.rb`` in your Terminal.

 What would be the output?
 Explain your answer.

+# Terminal/Bash Questions

+## Question 15

+What command outputs my current directory?

+## Question 16

+What command outputs a listing of all files and directories in the current directory?

+## Question 17

+How can I change to my home directory?

+## Question 18

+How can I rename the file named `question.txt` to `answer.txt`?

+## Question 19

+How can I delete a directory named `wrong` in the current directory context including all its contents and subdirectories?

+## Question 20

+How can I allow it so that anyone can read, write and execute the file called `virus.sh`?